Needlegun: Special Purpose Individual Weapon

 5.56mm Point Target SPIW (Special Purpose Individual Weapon) at the National Firearms Museum.

-The Special Purpose Individual Weapon was a long-running United States Army program to develop, in part, a workable XM-216 flechette-based "rifle", though other concepts were also involved.
+The Special Purpose Individual Weapon was a long-running United States Army program to develop, in part, a workable flechette-based "rifle", though other concepts were also involved.
 The concepts continued to be tested under the Future Rifle Program and again in the 1980s and 1990s under the Advanced Combat Rifle program, but neither program resulted in a system useful enough to warrant replacing the current M16.

-In fiction
+In popular culture

 In Marko Kloos's Frontlines series of novels, the military commonly use M66 flechette rifles and pistols putting out thousands of rounds a minute.

 In William Gibson's novel Neuromancer, the character Molly Millions uses a flechette pistol.

 In Neal Stephenson's novel Snow Crash, characters use a modified version of a needle/railgun called Reason.

 In Michael Moorcock's Jerry Cornelius stories, the title character uses a transistorized needlegun.

 In Terry Brooks's Genesis of Shannara stories, multiple characters use flechette guns.

 In TSR's 1982 science fiction role-playing game Star Frontiers, a "needler" was a common weapon with multiple variations existing in the game.

 In Bungie's 1996 video game sequel, Marathon Infinity, the KKV-7 10mm SMG Flechette makes its debut and introduces the player to an extreme rate of fire.

 In the Halo video games, originally developed by Bungie, the Needler is an alien weapon that fires homing crystalline needles that explode after a delay.
-In 2010, the Needle Rifle was introduced to the series with the release of Halo: Reach.
+In 2010, the Needle Rifle was introduced to the series with the release of Halo: The Fall of Reach.

 In Call of Duty: Black Ops 4, a flechette rifle called the S6 Stingray can be unlocked.
 It is a two-round burst tactical rifle firing high damage serrated projectiles.
 Impact blasting projectiles can be equipped for maximum damage.

 In Fallout 2 there is a pistol variant of flechette firing weapons known as the "Needler Pistol".

 In the videogame F.E.A.R., there are several 10mm flechette nailguns.

 In Cruelty Squad, there are flechette firing shotguns, an assault rifle, and a PDW.